 Below I offer a description and discussion of a number of the classroom innovations I have developed and implemented while teaching in the Institute of Political Science at Leiden University.
-I begin with a host of practices I have implemented in my large bachelors lecture course, "Politics and the Media," and end with a discussion of the "flipped" classroom, an approach I have adopted in two of the masters seminars I teach.
+I begin with a host of practices I have implemented in my large undergraduate lecture course, "Politics and the Media," and end with a discussion of the "flipped" classroom, an approach I have adopted in two of the masters seminars I teach.

 Politics and the Media